rust-lang/rfcs/text/0000-undo-universal-impl-trait.md

 The main drawback is that people are already starting to write Rust code with this new feature.
 It will then have an impact on the existing codebase.
 However, as shown in the current document, moving away from `impl Trait` in argument position is straight-forward and lossless.

+It also introduces a breaking change that would invalidate both internal and public code.
+This is a serious issue to take into account.

 # Rationale and alternatives
 [alternatives]: #alternatives